khofstadter/navigatingthedigitalworld.com/docs/project-management.md

 ## Research Narrative, Methods and Tools
 The list below is organized with a chronological narrative (e.g., to help start a project).
 However, as APM stages iterate cycles, the methods and tools below can be used in a variety of ways: sequentially, in parallel, or driven by emerging questions and ideas.
 (But make sure you are aware of deadlines!)

-### 1. Establish keywords
+### 1. Keywords
-- First, create a separate file for a list of keywords (#tags) and organize them alphabetically.
-This is often called the index.
+- First, create a designated file for a list of keywords and organize them alphabetically.
+This list is often called the index.
+You can later use these keywords as tags (#tags) in your notes.
-- The keyword list evolves, usually growing, but sometimes you may merge keywords or drop some for more specific ones.
+- The keyword list evolves, usually growing, but sometimes you will rename, merge or even remove some.
 - It's a good idea to borrow keywords from the academic disciplines you are exploring.
 However, you can also make up new words if you find them useful.
-- Be aware that terminologies (e.g., keywords) are not always used consistently across the literature.
-This is more important to keep in mind when conducting [multi- or interdisciplinary research](https://www.arj.no/2012/03/12/disciplinarities-2/).
-Also, keep track of inconsistencies using '[AKA](https://dictionary.cambridge.org/dictionary/english/aka)' in your notes.
+- Be aware that terminologies (i.e., keywords) are not always used consistently across the literature.
+This is very important to keep in mind when conducting [multi- or interdisciplinary research](https://www.arj.no/2012/03/12/disciplinarities-2/).
+A good idea is to keep track of these inconsistencies for instance by using '[AKA](https://dictionary.cambridge.org/dictionary/english/aka)' in your notes.

 ### 2. Search Engines
 Use search engines to locate relevant literature (adjust publication date ranges and resource types according to your goals).